In advice journeys, trust is built through small, repeatable moments - including how you request, send, and handle sensitive information.

 Clients can access and reply to Mailock messages without creating an account, which helps reduce friction in early-stage client interactions.

-What Types of Content Does Ben Protect With Mailock?
+What Types of Content Does Ben Protect with Mailock?

 Ben uses Mailock for suitability reports, product documentation, and confirmation of client details.